rbrtjns90/EinkPDA/desktop_emulator/README.md

 1. Add implementations in `pocketmage_compat.h` and hardware abstraction files
 2. Update the display interface in `desktop_display_sdl2.h/cpp`
 3. Modify `main_new.cpp` to include your app's logic
-4. Rebuild and test

-## Contributing

-This project welcomes contributions!
-Areas of interest include:
-- Additional Pokémon generations
-- New applications and features
-- UI/UX improvements
-- Performance optimizations
-- Hardware compatibility

 ## Acknowledgments

 - **PokéAPI**: For providing comprehensive Pokémon data
 - **Periodic Table JSON**: For comprehensive periodic table data - https://github.com/Bowserinator/Periodic-Table-JSON
-- **E-ink Community**: For display technology insights
-- **Retro Computing Enthusiasts**: For inspiration and feedback

----

-*PocketMage represents the perfect fusion of retro computing aesthetics with modern functionality, bringing the joy of handheld computing to a new generation while honoring the classics that came before.*